 Shaded, grassy public areas adjacent to the zoo can accomodate picnicing groups.
 Teachers can receive a hand stamp that will allow the entire class to re-enter the Zoo after their picnic lunch outside the Zoo.

 Arrangements for lunch or snacks should be made directly with the Cafe and CANNOT be made through the Zoo office.

-Kids options include hot dog, corn dog, or ham and cheese hoagie meals.
+Kids options include hot dog, corn dog, ham and cheese hoagie or peanut butter and jelly meals.
 Adult options include hamburger or cheeseburger meals.

 A final count at least one week prior to your scheduled field trip is requested.
 A 24 hour cancellation notice is required.

 Are you ready to ride the rails?
 Embark on an wild adventure featuring fun audio tracks with educational themes such as habitats, predators, animal trivia, and more.
 Train tickets are required for ages one and older.

 Teachers may contact the Zootique prior to a scheduled visit to arrange for souvenir bags to be prepared for each student.
 The Zootique manager will work with teachers to prepare bags at an agreed upon price.
 Minimum 1 week notice required.